Johnny Depp: 2010s: Career fluctuations

 Depp began the 2010s with another collaboration with Tim Burton, Alice in Wonderland (2010), in which he played the Mad Hatter opposite Helena Bonham Carter, Anne Hathaway and Alan Rickman.
 Despite mixed reviews, it earned US$1.025 billion in the box office, thus becoming the second-highest-grossing film of 2010 and one of the highest-grossing films of all time.
 Depp's second film release of 2010 was the romantic thriller The Tourist, in which he starred opposite Angelina Jolie.
 It was commercially successful, although panned by critics.
-Regardless, he received Best Actor in a Musical or Comedy Golden Globe nominations for both films.
+Regardless, he received Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy nominations for both films.

-Depp's first 2011 film release was the animated film Rango, in which he voiced the title character, a lizard.
-It was a major critical and commercial success.
+Depp's first 2011 film release was the animated film Rango, in which he voiced the title character, a chameleon.
+It was a major critical and commercial success and went on to win the Academy Award for Best Animated Feature.
 His second film of the year, the fourth installment in the Pirates series, On Stranger Tides, was again a box office hit, becoming the third-highest-grossing film of 2011.
 Later in 2011, Depp released the first two projects co-produced by his company, Infinitum Nihil.
 The first was a film adaptation of the novel The Rum Diary by Hunter S. Thompson and starred Depp.
 It failed to bring back its production costs and received mixed reviews.
-The company's second undertaking, Martin Scorsese's Hugo (2011), garnered major critical acclaim and several awards nominations, but similarly did not perform well in the box office.
+The company's second undertaking, Martin Scorsese's Hugo (2011), garnered major critical acclaim and numerous awards nominations, but similarly did not perform well in the box office.
 In 2011, Depp also made a brief cameo in the Adam Sandler film Jack and Jill.

 By 2012, Depp was one of the world's biggest film stars, and was listed by the Guinness World Records as the world's highest-paid actor, with earnings of US$75 million.
 That year, he and his 21 Jump Street co-stars Peter DeLuise and Holly Robinson reprised their roles in cameo appearances in the series' feature film adaptation.
-Depp also starred in and co-produced his eighth film with Tim Burton, Dark Shadows (2012), alongside Helena Bonham Carter, Michelle Pfeiffer, and Eva Green.
+Depp also starred in and co-produced his eighth film with Tim Burton, the Gothic comedy horror Dark Shadows (2012), alongside Helena Bonham Carter, Michelle Pfeiffer, and Eva Green.
 The film was based on a 1960s Gothic television soap opera of the same name, which had been one of his favorites as a child.
+The film received mixed reviews and performed poorly at the United States box office but did well in foreign markets.